Skip to content

 But success breeds new challenges.
 The founders—Thibaud Elzière, Quentin Nickmans, and Amaury Sepulchre—recognized they needed fresh leadership to navigate what comes next.

 "They shared with me that they were looking for a CEO for some very clear reasons," Gombeaud recalled in an interview at Hexa's headquarters.
-"I think one maybe is just like bringing more energy in with someone new.
+"I think one maybe is just bringing more energy in with someone new.
 But also with someone to be present in person."

 The founders, based in Brussels, weren't physically present daily in Paris, where much of the action happens.
 More importantly, they realized scaling from their current pace of launching 4-5 companies annually to their ambitious goal of 30-40 by 2030 required different capabilities.